Unit Conversions, Area, Volume, and Detention-Time Setup

 • Treating MGD as gpm.
 They differ by a factor of 694.4.

-• Calling a drawdown result pump capacity when wet-well inflow was not included.
+• Calling a drawdown result pump capacity when wet-well inflow was never measured or added back.

 Test Your Knowledge